Basit-Dev/Haileys-Recipes/README.md

 ## How It All Works

 - **Search bar:** As you type, the list of recipes updates right away — no need to press Enter!
-- **Filter buttons:** Just click one, and only recipes in that category will show
-- **Load More:** Only a few recipes show at first — click the button to show more
-- **Navigation bar:** Has links to different pages like Home, Categories, and About
+- **Navigation bar:** Has links to different pages like Home, Recipes, and About

 ---